December 28, 2008

 Merry Christmas

 Music is always a big part of the holidays at my Dad’s.
 I am entirely too predictible a gift giver, always handing over the telling-shaped box that makes them sarcastically say “Oh, I wonder what this is?”
 With Dad it’s always Zappa, and this year was no exception as he received a CD of Broadway the Hard Way.
-This, Zappa’s most blatantly political album, was meant to mark Papa Bonk’s debut this year on the Ketchup blog and also our recognition of the holiday of Zappadan.
 I am pleased with the purchase but displeased as with many Zappa CDs that the order was meddled with when it went digital.
 Track order on the vinyl was much different and made more sense.
 I will never understand why Zappa felt the need to meddle with his stuff so horribly.

 Added: